atsign-foundation/at_widgets/.github/ISSUE_TEMPLATE/pubdev_checklist.md

 - [ ] Bump the version as appropriate in pubspec.yaml for the package
 - [ ] Bump the version as appropriate in pubspec.yaml for the example
 - [ ] Check that the description is accurate in pubspec.yaml for the package
+- [ ] As appropriate, add a documentation link to atsign.dev for the package